nlauchande/progquotes/README.md

 # progquotes
-Programming quotes to be used on different contests - discussions and code reviews
+Programming quotes to be used on different contests - discussions and code reviews .
+The focus here is on profound arguments that will help make your case in a PR .

 ## Succint Code
 “Brevity is the soul of wit.” -William Shakespeare